Issues Common Among Men Who Experience Same-Sex Attraction

 Shame can also become attached to masculinity, creating what is called gender shame.
 This can develop when a boy internalizes from his environment any of the following messages: males are bad, it is bad to be male, it is bad for me to be male, or I am bad at being male.
 These messages can come from a mother communicating to her son in blatant or subtle ways that she wishes he were a girl, that she sees him as a girl, or that she doesn’t want him to be or act like a boy.
 It can develop when sisters or other girls tease or humiliate him for acting like a boy.
 Boys in this situation may try to please those around them by abandoning their maleness.
 This message can also come from boys or men ridiculing or insulting his male traits, such as his body, voice, mannerisms, or lack of athleticism.
 This may cause the boy to resent, fear, or avoid other males.

+Over time, it can become a core facet of his identity and can turn a boy against his own maleness and negatively color his view of other males, blocking his natural desire to emulate them.
+This can gradually deepen his disconnection from the world of men.
 And most significantly, gender shame can come from a boy’s harsh judgments about his own male attributes, particularly related to his body and athleticism.
 Some boys respond to this by becoming fixated on developing their masculine attributes, especially their physical attributes.
 Other boys may give up and ignore their bodies.

 If you are experiencing shame, consider working with a therapist to become free of its effects.